NullifyDev/Sphere/README.md

     <h1 align="center"><b>Sphere</b></h1>
 </p>

 The Prototype is not yet finished.
-[Click here!](https://github.com/NullifyDev/Sphere/tree/prototype)
+[Click here to see it!](https://github.com/NullifyDev/Sphere/tree/prototype)